Today I’m going to show you how we accomplished our RV Bunk Remodel in our 96′ Winnebago.

 A 2X4 was attached to the front edge of the bed to build up a *box* to hold the mattress.
 Next, he cut a piece of plywood to the shape of the bed to lay it into the box.

 We decided to raise up the lower bunk so we can store toys and clothes underneath in baskets.

 The above view is obviously without the cushions and the safety rail is still NOT painted.
-Chock that up to the fact that we are real people and living in it.
+Chalk that up to the fact that we are real people and living in it.

-Tip: Everything you remodel in an camper while living in it is 10 times harder than if you had done it before you moved in.
+Tip: Everything you remodel in a camper while living in it is 10 times harder than if you had done it before you moved in.

 Big Kid Bunks

-This is the area that the big kids bunks went.
+This is the area where the big kid’s bunks went.

 Since those kids are bigger, bigger bunks were needed.
 They also needed to be freestanding (but secured) because we didn’t want to put too much pressure and weight on the walls.